Five Tips for Writing a Great Social Media Restaurant Review

 Use Discount Codes On Your Review.

 You can give out discount codes for hotels as part of your review.
 This is a great strategy.
-First, find some Travelodge discount codes, which you can find on any coupon website, and then give them out at the end of the review.
+First, find some discount codes, which you can find on any coupon website, and then share them with you at the end of the review.
 Interested parties will appreciate that you’ve saved them some cash, and it costs you nothing!

 Also, nothing captures people’s attention like images.
 If you didn’t take pictures while you were there at a restaurant, then you can enhance your review by adding stock images from iStock by Getty Images.
 You’ll get a professional, attention-getting image to accompany your review.